 As the weather gets warmer and the sun goes brighter, it’s time to make the transition to what seems to be one of the hottest summers we will ever experience.
 Just as you switch to the summer wardrobe and your cozy sweaters get replaced by flowy dresses, it’s time to switch your skincare products to something more suited for the warm water.

 All of these questions pop into our minds at least once during the summer, and we are here to answer them one by one.
-Your skincare routine should change with the seasons to make sure your skin receives what it needs to stay healthy and undamaged by the burning sun.
-To make the transition easier, we spoke to a few dermatologists and came up with this list of tips means to help you achieve healthy-looking skin all summer long.
+Your skincare routine for summer should change with the seasons to make sure your skin receives what it needs to stay healthy and undamaged by the burning sun.
+To make the transition easier, we spoke to a few dermatologists and came up with this list of summer skincare tips tips means to help you achieve healthy-looking skin all summer long.

 Where does sunscreen go in skincare routine?
 If you have to choose one single piece of advice from this list, this is the one.
-Ideally, you should never leave the house without SPF, even during the winter, because sun rays can be damaging to your skin when temperatures are low as well.
+Ideally, you should never leave the house skincare without sunscreen , even during the winter, because sun rays can be damaging to your skin when temperatures are low as well.

 In the summer, using sunscreen should be mandatory for those wanting to keep their skin healthy.
-Use a broad-spectrum sunscreen of at least SPF 30 on all parts of your body that get exposed to the sun.
-This includes your face, neck, chest, arms, and legs because they need protection as well.
+Use a broad-spectrum sunscreen of at least SPF 30 on all parts of your body that get exposed to the sun. summer skin lotion should apply on your face, neck, chest, arms, and legs because they need protection as well.

 Keep in mind that sunscreen needs to be reapplied every few hours, so it’s best that you set an alarm to remind you to reapply your SPF.

 Just as you are not going to wear chunky clothes during the summer, you don’t need to cover up your skin with heavy products either.
-As the weather gets warmer, it is important to remember to switch to more lightweight skincare products that allow your skin to breathe and prevent it from becoming oily.
+As the weather gets warmer, it is important to remember to switch to more lightweight summer skincare products that allow your skin to breathe and prevent it from becoming oily.
 According to Article Summer skin care routine oily skin summer days care is very important for Oily skin.

 As you shop for summer products, keep in mind the weather is going to be humid most of the time, which means you can give up on your creamy cleansers and choose a gentler one.
 Ideally, go for products that feel hydrating and refreshing, such as water-based ones.